 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Amy M. Pellman, is a Superior Court Judge for the Los Angeles Superior Court.
-She was elected a commissioner in 2005 and appointed Judge in 2008.
-Pellman currently presides over a family law trial court and handles all surrogacy cases in Los Angeles County.
-Pellman also presided over a specialized court at the Edelman’s Children’s court where she heard dependency cases, case involving the ICWA, adoptions, contested private adoption cases and surrogacy.
+Amy M. Pellman, is a Superior Court judge for the Los Angeles Superior Court.
+She was elected a commissioner in 2005 and appointed judge in 2008.
+She currently sits in a family law assignment.

 Judge Pellman has spent the majority of time on the bench in family law assignments with a five-year hiatus at the Edelman’s Children’s Court with a specialized calendar that included dependency, ICWA, adoption and contested terminations for private adoption cases, surrogacy and emancipation.
 She continues to serve as the only Los Angeles Superior Judge for surrogacy cases.

 She has recently been honored by the American Academy of Matrimonial Lawyers as the Southern California Chapter’s Distinguished Jurist of the Year for 2019.
 Judge Pellman is a nationally recognized advocate for children’s rights and received the prestigious Child Advocacy Law Award in 2003 from the American Bar Association in recognition of her outstanding work and achievement on behalf of children.

 Judge Pellman has numerous publications on issues related to children, ranging from a training manual for new judges and lawyers to law review articles.
 She is also a regular contributor to a treatise on juvenile dependency law, California Juvenile Dependency Practice, published by the CEB (California Educational Bar), which covers the nuts and bolts of dependency law practice in California.